AdobeDocs/analytics-platform.en/help/report-builder/report-builder-setup.md

 - Supports all browsers and versions

-## Report Builder Excel Add-in
+## Report Builder Excel add-in

-You must install the Report Builder Excel Add-in to use Report Builder for Customer Journey Analytics.
-Once you install the Report Builder Excel Add-in, you can access Report Builder from within an open Excel workbook.
+You must install the Report Builder Excel add-in to use Report Builder for Customer Journey Analytics.
+Once you install the Report Builder Excel add-in, you can access Report Builder from within an open Excel workbook.

 ### Download and install the Report Builder Add-in